Who is Ryan Neal? Meet Jamal Adams’ injury replacement who sealed the Seahawks’ win vs. the Cowboys

 Adams came to the bench on his own, and Neal was quickly sent in to replace him.

-“It happened so fast,’’ said Neal. “ … You’re in it, and the next thing you know, I see Jamal and I hear Neal and I strapped up and said let’s go.
+“It happened so fast,’’ said Neal. “ … You’re in it, and the next thing you know, I see Jamal and I hear ‘Neal’ and I strapped up and said ‘Let’s go.’
 It wasn’t even a moment to be had.’’

 Neal, who entered the league with Atlanta in 2018 as an undrafted free agent out of Southern Illinois, had played in six previous NFL games on special teams in his two previous seasons in the league but never on defense.